Hepatitis B Treatment

 • Liver failure

-Diagnosis Of Hepatitis B
+Diagnosis Before Hepatitis B Treatment

 The diagnosis of hepatitis B is based on blood tests to determine the presence of the virus and assess the function of the liver.
 Important tests include: